MadEx64/password-manager/README.md

 - Don't share your master password with anyone
 - Ensure your system is free from malware and keyloggers
 - Consider backing up your encrypted database to another secure location
+- Regularly update your master password and stored credentials

 ## Emergency Recovery Tool